 While this might, for simple cases, come up with a good solution already, you should run this iteratively and update the

 QLattice with the best graph(s).
-This will bias the
+This will teach the

-QLattice based on your learnings narrowing the search space of the
+QLattice about what best describes your problem based on your learnings, and narrow the search space of the

 An update loop could look like this:

-no_updates = 5 for _ in range(no_updates): # Fit a subset of the QGraph with your local data. qgraph.fit(train) # Sort the QGraph by lowest training loss and select the best performing graph. best_graph = qgraph.sort(train) # Feed the experience back to the QLattice so it gets smarter for subsequent calls. qlattice.update(best_graph)
+no_updates = 10 for _ in range(no_updates): # Fit a subset of the QGraph with your local data. qgraph.fit(train) # Select the best performing graphs from our fitted QGraph best_graphs = qgraph.best() # Feed the experience back to the QLattice so it gets smarter for subsequent calls. qlattice.update(best_graphs)